Admiral (Bangladesh)

 Admiral (এ্যাডমিরাল) is a four-star commissioned naval flag officer rank in the Bangladesh Navy.
 It is the highest achieved rank in the Bangladesh Navy.
 Admiral ranks above the three-star rank of Vice Admiral.

-The rank is denoted as a full-fledged Admiral to extricate subordinate officers like Vice Admiral and Rear Admiral.
+The rank is denoted as a full-fledged Admiral to extricate subordinate officers like Vice Admiral and Rear Admiral which are also flag officers.

 The rank was established in 2016, when Admiral M. Farid Habib was promoted to this rank.
 The Chief of Naval Staff (CNS) is the only officer awarded the rank.

 Insignia

 The badges of rank have a crossed sword and baton over four eight-pointed stars and the Shapla emblem above, on a golden shoulder board.

 The uniform code also has golden gorget patches with four stars which represents the four star rank.

 In accumulation to this, the double-breasted reefer jacket have four golden sleeve stripes consisting of a broad band with three narrower bands.